 One of the key elements of creating an inviting hall interior is adding enough storage options for both your family and guests.
+Who said functionality needs to be boring?
+Investing in some luxury storage solutions will not only improve the function of the space but will add buckets style.
 Coat hooks or if you have enough space, coat stands, are a must-have for any hallway for hanging your own most-used outdoor jackets and coats along with guests’.
 Whether opting for a simple line of hooks or getting creative with individual hooks arranged in your own design, these accessories can blend in or stand out as much as you wish.
 Many shelving options also include hooks which are perfect for hallways and the shelf itself is fabulous for placing boxes or baskets to store hats, gloves and scarves ready for the winter months.

 Another key storage element needed for hallways is of course shoe storage.
 From large specialist units with cubby holes for all types of shoes to chic multipurpose baskets, there are numerous options for shoe storage to suit any style.
 An excellent space to keep messier shoes such as wellies or trainers, along with your favourite everyday shoes to easily grab as you head out the door, having shoe storage readily available when guests arrive also serves as a subtle hint for if you prefer them to remove their shoes before going through to the rest of the house.